JustDerb/RoR2-VsTwitch/README.md

 1. Launch the game so that the configuration file is created for the first time. **Exit the game.**
 2. Edit the configuration file to suite your needs.
 See the Configuration tables below for more info.
+   * Currently, `Channel`, and `ImplicitOAuth` need to be filled out at a minimum (if you use nothing but the default values for the mod) from the "Twitch" section.
-3. Launch the game (hint: you might want to watch the intro scene one more time...)
+4. Launch the game (hint: you might want to watch the intro scene one more time...)

 # Configurations

-Currently, `Channel`, and `ImplicitOAuth` need to be filled out at a minimum (if you use nothing but the default values for the mod) from the "Twitch" section.

 ## In game editting (via RiskOfOptions)